Saleen S281: S-281SC

-The Supercharged version of the S-281 was first introduced as an option for the New Edge Mustang in 1999 with a horsepower rating of 350 (261 kW).
+The supercharged version of the S-281 was first introduced as an option for the New Edge Mustang in 1999, with a horsepower rating of 350 hp.
 Designated as Saleen 281 CID SuperCharged, this designation was widely recognized as a separate model in 2000 with more options becoming available by Saleen.
 Notable internal differences of an S-281SC introduced a dual gauge instrument cluster above the dashboard, while the only external difference was a Saleen Heat Extractor hood.
 With the introduction of the Fifth-generation Ford Mustang, the supercharger was now installed in an upside-down configuration to provide better performance and a higher horsepower rating of 465 (347 kW).

 S-281 Cobra

 With the SVT Cobra now introduced with a 4.6L 4V DOHC V8 engine in 1996, Saleen introduced the Saleen 281 Cobra to customers to have purchase or receive their Cobra with Racecraft Suspension upgrades and the Saleen aerodynamic body kit, while the V8 engine itself was left unmodified (320 hp/239 kW).
 This option lasted until 2004, when the SVT Cobra was no longer in production.
-This designation continued to remain unmodified even with the introduction of the Supercharged Cobras between 2003 and 2004.
+This designation continued to remain unmodified even with the introduction of the supercharged Cobras between 2003 and 2004.